andybray1/software-engineering-quality-framework/README.md

 ## Philosophy

-The philosophy underpinning this framework advocates:
+The philosophy underpinning this framework advocates :

 * Engineering led by user needs and service outcomes
 * Empowered delivery teams which are accountable for their products